Dan Marino: In popular culture

 Marino acted in the 1994 comedy Ace Ventura: Pet Detective alongside Jim Carrey and Courteney Cox where he played himself.
 Marino made a cameo appearance in the Adam Sandler film Little Nicky wherein he asked Satan for a Super Bowl ring.
 In 1999, he voiced himself in a guest-starring role in The Simpsons Season ten episode "Sunday, Cruddy Sunday".
 Marino also had cameo roles in Holy Man and Bad Boys II.
 He worked as a project consultant on Oliver Stone's Any Given Sunday, and some observers noticed a resemblance between him and Dennis Quaid's character, Jack Rooney.
 Marino's actual house was used as the fictional quarterback's house in the film.

-In 1995, Hootie and the Blowfish featured Marino in their music video for their single "Only Wanna Be with You."
+In 1995, Hootie and the Blowfish featured Marino in their music video for their single "Only Wanna Be with You".

+Musician MJ Lenderman has a song titled "Dan Marino" on his 2022 album Boat Songs.

-Marino is currently featured in advertisement campaigns for Hooters, NutriSystem weight loss programs, Maroone, Papa John's, Nutrasource.com and Empi Select (a TENS device).
+Marino was featured in advertisement campaigns for Hooters, NutriSystem weight loss programs, Maroone, Papa John's, Nutrasource.com, and Empi Select (a TENS device).
 Previously, Marino endorsed Isotoner gloves and FirstPlus Mortgage against whom he later filed suit due to contracts related to his racing team.

-In April 2012, Marino became the AARP's "Men's Life Ambassador", through which he planned to share his point of view and expertise on a variety of men's interests, including health, fitness, sports, lifestyle, entrepreneurship, aging and community service, primarily through the website.
+In April 2012, Marino became the AARP's "Men's Life Ambassador", through which he planned to share his point of view and expertise on a variety of men's interests, including health, fitness, sports, lifestyle, entrepreneurship, aging, and community service, primarily through the website.

+Cancelled video game

+Marino was the cover athlete on Front Page Sports: Football Pro '98.
+A video game featuring Marino's likeness and sponsorship, similar to John Madden Football, was announced for the Sega Genesis at CES 1993.
+The game, referred to as both Dan Marino Football and Dan Marino's Touchdown Football, never released.